Who won Emmy Awards for 2024? See the full winners list here

 The 2024 Primetime Emmy Awards were handed out in Los Angeles on Monday night, honoring the best in television.
 "Black-ish" star Anthony Anderson hosted the ceremony for the first time.

-"Succession" led the way with 27 nominations for its fourth and final season and brought home the coveted award for outstanding drama series for the third time.
-Actors Matthew Macfayden, Sarah Snook and Kieran Culkin also received Emmys for their performances on the show.
+"Succession" led the way with 27 nominations for its fourth and final season and brought home six Emmys Monday night, including the coveted award for outstanding drama series for the third time.
+Actors Matthew Macfayden, Sarah Snook and Kieran Culkin received Emmys for their performances on the show.

-Netflix's "Beef" also earned several awards, including outstanding limited or anthology series, while FX's "The Bear" won best comedy series.
+FX's "The Bear" was also honored with six Emmys, including best comedy series, and Netflix's "Beef" earned five, including outstanding limited or anthology series.

 The Emmys, which were broadcast live on Fox following the red carpet ceremony, honored TV shows and specials that aired from June 1, 2022 to May 31, 2023.
 The 75th annual ceremony was initially set to take place in September but was postponed due to the dual writers' and actors' strikes that began in May and July, respectively.